BrooksPoltl/WordWise/FEATURES.md

     -   This approach ensures user privacy as no content is sent to a server for spell checking.
 -   **Performance**:
     -   The client-side engine is highly performant, allowing for a full document re-check on each keystroke without noticeable delay.
 -   **State Management**: The list of active spelling suggestions and the set of dismissed suggestion IDs are managed by the global `documentStore` (Zustand).
 This ensures a single source of truth and allows for easy updates from different parts of the application.

+## 1. User Authentication

+// ... existing code ...